 What is a DDoS Attack?

-A DDoS attack occurs when a bot army sends a lot of requests to your website.
+DDoS attacks occurs when a bot army sends a lot of requests to your website.
 An easy analogy is a group of protestors picketing outside a store.
 If there are one or two protestors, it’s little more than an inconvenience.
 Clients can move around them to get into the store.
 If, however, there are thousands, they block the entrance, and clients can’t get in.It works essentially the same way online – your servers receive too many requests to handle.
 This can, at worst, crash the system, and, at best, slow it to a crawl.
 Either way, your clients won’t have access to the services that they need.
 The attack methods differ, but the result is the same.

 With many companies using services based in the cloud, these attacks can be lucrative.
 If a company offering Software as a Service is attacked, they stand to lose a lot of business.
 Considering that, according to cybercrime statistics, the number of domains online solely for the purpose of hosting botnet C&Cs doubled between 2017 and 2018, there’s cause for concern.
-This points to a very worrying ramping up of DDoS attack capacity.
+This points to a very worrying ramping up of DDoS attacks capacity.

 Why do Hackers Use This Form of Attack?